Ayush-Agrawalcs/BL-Froontend-Training/Redme.md

-# start HtML
+📘 HTML Basics

-1.What is HTML?
+1. What is HTML?

-HTML stand for(HyperText Markup Language) it refers to the standard language for creating a website or webpage using tags and element.
-It defines how trext link and images and link appears
+HTML (HyperText Markup Language) is the standard language used to create websites and web pages.
-The HTML terms divided into two parts first HyperText and Markup Language HyperText:- It refers to define the link from one page to another page Markup:-It refers to define a text documentation with in the tags which definethe structure of the webpage
+It uses tags and elements to define the structure of a webpage and to display text, images, links, and other content.

+HTML is divided into two main parts:

+🔹 HyperText

+Refers to the ability to create links that connect one webpage to another.

+🔹 Markup Language

+Refers to the use of tags to define and structure content within a webpage.

-2. Diffrence between HTML and HTML5?
+2. Difference Between HTML and HTML5
- Html:- older version of HTML is less mobile friendly
-        It does not allow a drag and drop effect
-        Does not allow a js to run in the browser
-        It use cookies to store temporary data
-        It does not support <audio> and <video> without the use of flash player support Html5-:Latest version of HTML5 is more mobile friendly It allow a drag and drop effect
-       Allow js to run in background.This is possible due to JS Web worker API in HTML5.
-       It uses SQL databases and application cache to store offline data.
-       It supports audio and video controls with the use of <audio> and <video> tags.
+Feature	HTML	HTML5
+Version	Older version	Latest version
+Mobile Friendly	Less mobile-friendly	More mobile-friendly Drag and Drop	Not supported	Supported
+JavaScript	Does not support background JS execution	Supports background execution using Web Workers Data Storage	Uses cookies for temporary data	Uses SQL databases, Local Storage, and Application Cache Multimedia Support	Requires Flash Player for audio and video	Native support using <audio> and <video> tags

+📌 Summary

+HTML is used to build the structure of webpages.

+HTML5 introduces modern features like multimedia support, offline storage, and improved performance.

+HTML5 is designed for better user experience, especially on mobile devices.